Searches for CE{\nu}NS and Physics beyond the Standard Model using Skipper-CCDs at CONNIE: The CONNIE detector with Skipper-CCDs

 \subsection{Experimental setup and commissioning}

-The CONNIE sensors are two identical fully-depleted silicon Skipper-CCDs of 675~$\mu$m thickness, designed at LBNL in collaboration with FNAL during the R\&D phase of the SENSEI experiment~\cite{SENSEI2018} and fabricated at Teledyne DALSA Semiconductor.
-They are made from high-resistivity ($\sim$18~k$\Omega$-cm) n-type silicon substrate, with a p-type buried channel implant and without backside processing.
-Each sensor is segmented into $1022\times682$ pixels of $15\times15$~$\mu$m$^2$ size, giving an area of 1.57~cm$^2$ and a mass of 0.247~g.
+The CONNIE sensors are two identical fully depleted silicon Skipper-CCDs of 675\,$\mu$m thickness, designed at LBNL in collaboration with FNAL during the R\&D phase of the SENSEI experiment~\cite{SENSEI2018} and fabricated at Teledyne DALSA Semiconductor.
+They are made from high-resistivity ($\sim$18\,k$\Omega$-cm) n-type silicon substrate, with a p-type buried channel implant.
+They do not have any backside processing and thus present a thin backside layer with high dopant concentration where partial charge collection occurs, similar to the previous CONNIE CCD sensors~\cite{CONNIE2022}.
+Each sensor is segmented into $1022\times682$ pixels of $15\times15$\,$\mu$m$^2$ size, giving an area of 1.57\,cm$^2$ and a mass of 0.247\,g.

-The sensor is connected to a dedicated Kapton flex-cable with micro-wire bonds, glued to a $7\times7$~cm$^2$ silicon substrate and packaged in a two-piece copper tray, identical to the ones used for the CONNIE standard CCDs, as shown in the left photo of Fig.~\ref{fig:CONNIEskp}.
+The sensor is connected to a dedicated Kapton flex-cable with microwire bonds, glued to a $7\times7$~cm$^2$ silicon substrate and packaged in a two-piece copper tray, identical to the ones used for the CONNIE standard CCDs, as shown in the left photo of Fig.~\ref{fig:CONNIEskp}.
 The two Skipper-CCD packages were installed in the lowest slots of the copper box that holds the sensors in the detector, while the 14 standard CCDs from the previous CONNIE setup remained in their original positions (Fig.~\ref{fig:CONNIEskp} center).
 The Skipper-CCD flex cables connect through new dedicated second-stage flex circuits with signal preamplification to the vacuum side of a newly designed vacuum-interface board (Fig.~\ref{fig:CONNIEskp} right), which transfers the signals from the two Skipper-CCDs and two standard CCDs\@.
 From the air-side of the interface, the signals are taken to four Low-Threshold-Acquisition (LTA) readout boards~\cite{Cancelo2021} using long flat cables.